Agnes Lawrence Pelton

-Agnes Lawrence Pelton (1881–1961) was a modernist painter who was born in Germany and moved to the United States as a child.
+Agnes Lawrence Pelton (August 22, 1881 – March 13, 1961) was a modernist painter who was born in Germany and moved to the United States as a child.
 She studied art in the United States and Europe.
 She made portraits of Pueblo Native Americans, desert landscapes and still lifes.
 Pelton's work evolved through at least three distinct themes: her early "Imaginative Paintings," art of the American Southwest people and landscape, and abstract art that reflected her spiritual beliefs.
+She was a first cousin of American sculptor Laura Gardin Fraser.

 Early life

 Agnes Lawrence Pelton was born in Stuttgart, Germany to American parents, William and Florence Pelton.
 She lived in Rotterdam, the Netherlands from 1882 to 1884 and in Basel, Switzerland from 1884 to 1888.
-In 1888, when the Agnes was about 7 years old, she and her mother moved to Elizabeth Tilton's home in Brooklyn, New York, located at 1403 Pacific Street.
+In 1888, when Agnes was about 7 years old, she and her mother moved to Elizabeth Tilton's home in Brooklyn, New York, located at 1403 Pacific Street.
 Agnes' father died of a morphine overdose May 23, 1891, at his brother's home in Louisiana.
-Florence Pelton studied music at the Stuttgart Conservatory of Music and operated the Pelton School of Music, from the family home, in Brooklyn for 30 years.
+Florence Pelton studied music at the Stuttgart Conservatory of Music and operated the Pelton School of Music, from the family home in Brooklyn, for 30 years.
 She also gave lessons in French and German.
 Due to her poor health, Agnes was educated at home and her mother and Arthur Whiting taught her piano.